-After the determination of the Issue Price and allocation of Equity Shares, but prior to the filing of the Prospectus with the RoC, our Company has entered into an Underwriting Agreement with the Underwriters for the Equity Shares offered in the Issue.
+After the determination of the Issue Price and allocation of Equity Shares, but prior to the filing of the Prospectus with the RoC, our Company shall enter into an Underwriting Agreement with the Underwriters for the Equity Shares offered in the Issue.
 The extent of underwriting obligations and the Bids to be underwritten in the Issue shall be as per the Underwriting Agreement.
-The Underwriting Agreement dated February 15, 2024.
+The Underwriting Agreement will be dated [•].
 Pursuant to the terms of the Underwriting Agreement, the obligations of each of the Underwriters will be several and will be subject to certain conditions specified therein.